TobikoData/sqlmesh/docs/guides/scheduling.md

 ### Configuring the Airflow cluster

-SQLMesh natively integrates with the open source workflow orchestrator [Apache Airflow](https://airflow.apache.org/), as well as its hosted cloud variant - Google Cloud Composer.
+SQLMesh natively integrates with the popular open source workflow orchestrator [Apache Airflow](https://airflow.apache.org/) and this applies to both self-hosted and managed Airflow offerings (e.g. Google Cloud Composer, Amazon MWAA, Astronomer).

 To integrate with [Airflow](../integrations/airflow.md), ensure that you meet the [prerequisites](/prerequisites), then perform the following: